 All teenagers tend to exhibit some resistant behavior (we’ve all been there), but when it comes to refusing to take medication, it can be particularly tough for you as a parent.
 One way to handle this issue is to agree to a trial period without the drugs.
 If the trial goes well (keeping up with schoolwork, few disobedient episodes, no disruptive behavior in school), then maybe it really is time to stop the medication.
 If it doesn’t work out, then your teen now knows what happens and hopefully will be more willing to take his medication.
 If you are really concerned, talk to his doctor.
 Sometimes getting advice and instructions from someone other than your dear old Mom or Dad is more effective.

 Michael Roizen, MD, Internal Medicine, answered

-Donna Hill Howes, RN, Administrator, answeredInvite your teenager to play an active role in determining the most trouble-free treatment for their attention deficit hyperactivity disorder (ADHD).
+Donna Hill Howes, RN, Family Medicine, answeredInvite your teenager to play an active role in determining the most trouble-free treatment for their attention deficit hyperactivity disorder (ADHD).
 At this age, young people are often trying to communicate their independence, and they may resist doing what their parents tell them.
 This means that they might refuse to take their medication every day.

 Let your teenager visit with the doctor alone, which may help him or her to feel more in control of the treatment process.
 Encourage the doctor or psychologist to education your teen about the benefits that ADHD medications provide.